Chromium-Install

 above first!)

-in your browser.
-You should see a remote linux desktop shown with Chrome open, allowing you to remote-control ArchiveBox's browser.
-Use it to log into any sites where you want to save credentials.✅ Close the browser, stop & remove novnc, and then run archivebox normally.
-It will use the profile stored in
+✅ Close the browser, stop & remove novnc, and then run archivebox normally.
+It will use the profile stored in CHROME_USER_DATA_DIR=/data/personas/Default/chrome_profile

 going forward, you should now be able to archive sites as if you were logged in!